What Do Geckos Eat in the Wild?

 Avoid feeding waxworms to your insectivorious gecko as a sole food item as it could become sick and fatigued which could eventually lead to more complications.

 Additionally, the size of insects matters when deciding what to feed geckos, whether its hornworms or mealworms.
 This is because smaller geckos cannot handle eating insects that are too large, so remember to always provide food items that are smaller than the width of your gecko's mouth.
 Lastly, some insects such as fireflies can harm your gecko and should never be offered as food.
-For this reason, it's crucial to purchase gecko food from reliable sources like the experts at RodentPro.com to avoid feeding your pet something that could compromise it's health.
+For this reason, it's crucial to purchase gecko food like these hornworms from reliable sources like the experts at RodentPro.com to avoid feeding your pet something that could compromise it's health.